finos/greenkey-intercom-sdk/examples/vue/README.md

-# GreenKey Public SDK Example - Vue.js 2.0
+# GreenKey Voice SDK Example - Vue.js 2.0

 This repository contains an example of using the Vue 2.0 framework to communicate with the GreenKey Voice backend.